 Her published research includes a book chapter (with Kirt H. Wilson) in Thinking Together: Lecturing, Learning, and Difference in the Long Nineteenth Century on how ideas about race and gender were constructed through popular entertainment in the late nineteenth century and a book chapter in An Encyclopedia of Communication Ethics: Goods in Contention on the works of African American educator and activist W.E.B.
 Du Bois.

-Professor Patia examines how power is challenged and maintained through rhetorical and communicative processes.
-She explores these relationships of power and difference through primarily historical rhetorical efforts by marginalized individuals and groups to create a more just world and by the powerful who would maintain and expand the discriminatory policies of the status quo.
-The aim of Professor Patia's work is to clarify the role of rhetoric in social change, and specifically what democratic rhetorical practices tell us about how we should live in the world.
-These insights not only contribute to rhetorical criticism and theory, but also have the potential to influence how we think about contemporary activism based around issues of race, gender, sexuality, and (im)migration.
+In her teaching and research, Professor Patia examines how power is challenged and maintained through rhetorical and communicative processes.
+She explores these relationships of power and difference through historical and contemporary rhetorical efforts by marginalized individuals and groups to create a more just world, and by the powerful, who would maintain and expand the discriminatory policies and practices of the status quo.
+The aim of Professor Patia's work is to clarify the role of rhetoric in social change, and specifically what rhetorical practices tell us about how we can create and sustain a more just world.